kubescape/kubescape/docs/cli-reference.md

 `--fail-coverage-below` gates on the **scan coverage score**, not the raw ratio of evaluated controls.
 The score starts from the percentage of controls that were evaluated and then subtracts a fixed penalty for each runtime gap:
-**2 points per partial GVR pull** and **5 points per degraded policy input** (control configurations or exceptions served from a fallback source).
-As a result a scan in which 100% of controls were evaluated can still drop below the threshold — for example, a single partial resource pull yields a score of 98.
+**3 points per silent failed GVR pull** (a resource type that failed to collect entirely but whose dependent controls still evaluated via other resource types), **2 points per partial GVR pull**, and **5 points per degraded policy input** (control configurations or exceptions served from a fallback source).
+As a result a scan in which 100% of controls were evaluated can still drop below the threshold — for example, a single silent failed GVR pull yields a score of 97.

 > **Behavior change:** earlier releases compared only the ratio of evaluated
 > controls.
 Pipelines that tuned `--fail-coverage-below` against that narrower